Pepsi Twist: Americas

-In the US, Pepsi Twist was introduced on June 16, 2000 in the Minnesota and Texas states of the United States.
+Pepsi Twist was introduced on June 16, 2000 in the US states of Minnesota and Texas.
 After a successful test run, it was released all across the country on November 5, 2001.
 The product was marketed until being discontinued in the summer of 2006.
 Pepsi Twist made a brief informal return in the summer of 2008, with the NFL Kickoff Limited Edition Flavor, which boasted that it was Pepsi "with a kick of lemon."

 Pepsi Twist launched in Brazil on 1 February 2002 and became a fairly successful product.
 A limited-edition version was also sold, the Pepsi Twistão, with an even stronger lime flavor.

 Pepsi Twist was launched in Chile in 2003.
 In Argentina, it went on sale in October 2002, the following year "Pepsi Twist Light" was launched, until it was withdrawn from the market in late 2004 because of low sales.
 At the end of 2023 they announced its return as "Pepsi Twist Black".
 In Uruguay, Pepsi Twist was first launched in 2005.
 Ten years later, it was reintroduced in a limited edition in September 2015.
 It was brought back again in January 2025, in no-calorie Pepsi Zero Sugar formulation.